 Credits and costs

-Earn a Penn State Master's in Taxation Online
+Earn a Penn State Master of Taxation Online

 Early-career students may also use credits earned by completing these specialized taxation courses to meet the 150-credit requirement to sit for the CPA licensure exam.